Keep reading to find answers to questions about your membership, how it works, or learn some important definitions.

 Be sure to contact Care Coordination before procedures whenever possible to confirm eligibility.
 Because ClearShare is not insurance, you may be told that you are not in-network.
 ClearShare is an open network and will share in eligible medical expenses once a needs request is opened.
 Please follow these instructions or contact us for assistance when receiving care:

 ClearShare does not have annual or lifetime sharing limits for our members.
 Certain medical needs have shareable limits and are clearly stated in our Member Guidelines.

 Yes, eligible medical expenses are shared no matter where they were incurred and treated.
 Preventative or non-emergency services are not shareable without prior written approval from ClearShare.
 You must have a US address for medical expenses to be shared.

 ClearShare is open to anyone under the age of 65 who agrees to the Member Guidelines and abides by our Statement of Beliefs.
 ClearShare membership is open to people from all backgrounds, nationalities, ethnicities, and faiths.

 No, ClearShare is not a substitute for insurance and does not meet the requirements of the ACA.

+To cancel your membership, contact the membership administrator at email@example.com.
 The request must include the reason for cancellation, and the requested month in which the cancellation of the membership is to be effective.
+ClearShare requires a 30-day notice to cancel a membership.
 ClearShare does not prorate cancellations or give refunds.
 Cancellations become effective on the last day of your monthly billing anniversary following the timely receipt of your membership cancellation request.